-What specialist services are available at, or accessed by, the school?
+What specialist services and expertise are available at, or accessed by, the school?

 At Stourfield Infant School we work with many specialist services from Health, Social Care, Education and the voluntary sector.
 Some we work with as a matter of routine, others work with us due to very specific individual needs.
 We will endeavour to access any service if it will help a child or their family.